tmoopenn/monet-with-spatially-constrained-segmentation/README.md

 # unsupervised-object-detection-with-rpn
 ## Setup Details
-This repository utilizes pyenv to configure the global python environment.
-A setup script is provided to configure the python environment and install dependencies.

-Run the pyenv setup script
-`./pyenv_setup.sh`
+This repository is developed and tested with python 3.7.3.
+If you are missing python header files, install python 3.7-dev

 Run the setup script
 `./setup.sh`

 ## Visualize
-Start the visdom server before starting the training `python -m visdom.server`
+Start the visdom server before starting the training
+`python -m visdom.server`